pro465/nnoq/tutorial.md

 ```
 (yes you can have parameters for theorems too.)
 Also note that you can only use axioms/theorems defined earlier to prove later theorems.
 This exists primarily to avoid recursion, but also keeps the proof linear and simpler for humans to manually check.
+## pattern matching and replacement
+if you have an axiom/theorem that says `A := B`, what that really means is if you had an instance of `A` -- basically, a match for the pattern `A`, with all it's variables substituted with expressions -- then you can transform that expression into `B` (again with its variables substituted with the values they had in `A`).
+however, if you try to rewrite an expresson that does _not_ match `A`, then you should receive an error.

 ## subexpression rewriting
 say you know (or have a proof) that `1 + 1 = 2` and `1 + 1 + 1 = 3`.
 You can then substitute the latter part of `1 + 1 + 1` to obtain a proof of `1 + 2 = 3`.
 This is known as congruence. basically, if `A=B` then `f(A)=f(B)`.